 You’re friends with someone from the opposite sex.
 You’re both single.
 You both feel the need for sex.
 So you decide to sleep together and enter into a friends with benefits/ FWB relationship.
 In doing so, both of your needs are fulfilled without having to deal with all the drama that comes with dating.

 But the same goes for communism…

-Friends with benefits (FWB) relationships in reality only causes pain
+Friends with benefits (FWB) relationships in reality only cause women pain

 I’m sorry to say so.
 But it really does.
 As a dating coach, every day I walk through the smoking mess this phenomenon leaves behind when it has moved on.

 You can have tens of thousands of sexual revolutions and remove all the taboos and rules surrounding sex.

 It’s great that we’ve renounced the conservative, convulsive pattern of sexual rules

 Anything is possible.

 Nowadays it’s no longer a question of why a 21-year-old has had a casual sexual relationship.
 It’s more a question of how some people have managed to avoid it.
 Through this article, I’m going to answer some of the most common questions, such as:

 - Does friends with benefits work?